clv07/ece251c/README.md

 `outputs_csv` and `outputs_png` contain tables summarizing SNR values for different comparison conditions.

 Note that all inputs and outpus audio files are WAV files.
-We also made a website to present the input and output WAV files [here](https://clv07.github.io/ece251c/).

 ## Running Instructions
 - Create virtual environment to run the Jupyter notebook